-- We will seek to be an international community through recruitment and collaboration.
+- build an international and multicultural community through recruitment, education, and collaboration.

 The Bible embodies an overarching narrative that shows God’s love for and commitment to his creation, which he created to be diverse.
 Yet biblical authors have diagnosed our world as filled with morally flawed humans, whose relationships and institutions are equally flawed.
 We have only to reflect on our own experience, read history, or consult local and global news sources to confirm this assessment.